dhis2/dhis2-docs-implementation/content/configuration/transition_kit_tc_to_c.md

 ## Features of the Capture App

-In order to start a review of the features within the line listing app, first have a look at the [user documentation](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/tracking-individual-level-data/capture.html).
+In order to start a review of the features within the capture app, first have a look at the [user documentation](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-master/tracking-individual-level-data/capture.html).
 This document discusses some of the key features and outlines the interface within the capture app.

 To further supplement the documentation, a series of videos that demonstrates the capture app functionality is available.
 These videos are located on YouTube.
 A playlist has been created [here](), while each of these videos can be found below.